ethereum/devp2p/discv5/discv5-theory.md

 Registrars should store the ENR that was admitted and return that ENR in lookup responses until the advertisement expires or is renewed.

-### ENR Validation

-Registrars and discoverers must validate ENRs according to the ENR rules before storing or using them.

-Invalid ENRs are ignored.

 ### Clocks